seequent/methoddispatch/README.rst

 <function MyClass.fun at 0x103fe0000>

 Subclasses can extend the type registry of the function on the base class with their own overrides.
-The ``SingleDispatch`` mixin class ensures that each subclass has it's own independant copy of the dispatch registry
+Each subclass has it's own independant copy of the dispatch registry

 >>> class SubClass(MyClass):
 ...     @MyClass.fun.register(str)